 Our practice is to recognize interest and/or penalties related to income tax matters in income tax expense.
-During 2019 and 2018, we did not recognize any material interest or penalties.
+During 2018 and 2019, we did not recognize any material interest or penalties.

-11. Net loss per share
+11. Net loss and unaudited pro forma net loss per share